centennial-oss/consolation-windows/README.md

 A 100% free, no-frills, incredibly performant video capture viewer for Windows with no analytics or snooping.

-Consolation is coming soon to the Windows Store.
-It can be downloaded directly from [this project's releases](https://github.com/centennial-oss/consolation-win64/releases).
+Consolation is coming soon to the Microsoft Store.
+We do not provide releases on GitHub due to the cost-prohibitive nature of code signing certs.
+If you do not use the Microsoft Store, clone the project and build with Visual Studio.

 ## About